xkalog/simon-game/README.md

 # simon-game
+How long a sequence can you remember?
-A simple game I have created using HTML, CSS, JavaScript, jQuery
+A simple popular game I have implemented using HTML, CSS, JavaScript, jQuery.